 When a home buyer is in the market for a new home, they usually go to the Architect first, and they are one of many stakeholders in the building of new homes.
 The architect looks after building design, and the engineer says if the design will work in the location and environment.

 The other significant stakeholder is the Builder for the construction of the home.
 Other interested parties fit out the property with the kitchen, bathroom, and the trades like the electrician to do the wiring and the plumber to add the pipes and front of wall bathroom products.

 However, it’s the stakeholders mentioned above, i.e. the architects, builders and in some cases, also the engineers, that are most threatened by a rise in modular and factory-built homes.
 Therefore they’re not likely to recommend this type of home build, and it is a reason for the slow uptake of modular buildings.

 History repeats or even it is doesn’t it can be used for scaremongering, hence the ease of sharing misinformation about the new prefabricated building and modular homes.

 Fear of the unknown

-There are two other likely causes for the lack of provision of these homes, and one is the fear of the unknown, i.e. if the neighbour next door doesn’t have it and nor do your friends or family then maybe it’s not right for you; this is where the five stages of technology adoption suggest who will get the new build now and who will go with it later on.
+There are two other likely causes for the lack of provision of these homes.
+One is the fear of the unknown, i.e. if the neighbour next door doesn’t have it and nor do your friends or family, then maybe it’s not right for you; this is where the five stages of technology adoption suggest who will get the new build now and who will go with it later on.